Paradigm Atom Monitor v.5

 that combination of criteria.
 It is a masterpiece of modern-day speaker design, and a

 benchmark against which other low-priced speakers should be judged.
-Its one thing to
+It’s one thing to

-produce a great-sounding speaker when price is no object; its quite another to do so
+produce a great-sounding speaker when price is no object; it’s quite another to do so

 for a low price.
 No other speaker I know of for $249/pair sounds better.